Mihara/lotw-trust/README.md

 This is not quite so with LoTW, where `.tq8` files only include your own public key, that is, layer #3.
 It is signed with a layer #2 key, but that doesn't do you much good if you don't have a copy to verify against.

 The only place where I found the requisite #2 and #1 layer public keys was my own `.tq6` file that arrived from LoTW with my certificate -- there is no obvious way it's published on their website.
-I emailed LoTW to inquire about them, and they did not reply so far.

 As a result, if LoTW makes a new layer #2 key after you got your layer #3 key and received the corresponding `.tq6` key file, the data you possess will be insufficient to verify the authenticity of a `.tq8` file signed by a person who got their `.tq6` later than you.
 The way their layer #2 key expiry times are set, this inevitably happens.